ohDEER is the leader in all-natural deer, mosquito, and tick control.

 On Veterans Day, it is most appropriate to mention and cite, as we have done before in this space, that Wayland, MA is located within a historical hotbed geography of revolutionary fighting and fervor that launched the United States of America.

-Mentioned in the post is that residents of a place that is present-day Wayland fought in the colonies’ battle for independence.
+Mentioned in the post linked to above is that residents of a place that is present-day Wayland fought in the colonies’ battle for independence.

 Of course, the legacy of the American soldier, from 1775 to 2o19, is one that is heavy with a foe that ohDEER knows full well, and which is, at its mildest and least consequential, a nuisance and bother – and which, at its most serious, can be deadly.